-The student is expected to be an enthusiastic and co-operative learner who places him/herself under the direction of the field supervisor while on the field site.
-She/he will be punctual, professional and respectful of the realities that are in place in the field site, respecting the normal rules of confidentiality both while engaged in ministry at the site and when experiences from the site are shared in class.
+The student is expected to be an enthusiastic and cooperative learner who places themselves under the direction of the field supervisor while on the field site.
+They will be punctual, professional and respectful of the realities that are in place in the field site, respecting the normal rules of confidentiality both while engaged in ministry at the site and when experiences from the site are shared in class.